-East Hampton’s 100% renewable energy goals go beyond the electricity sector (anticipated achievement by 2022).
+East Hampton’s 100% renewable energy goals go beyond the electricity sector (getting 100% of annual community-wide electricity consumption from renewable sources is anticipated for 2022).
 The adopted goals include that the equivalent of annual community energy consumption in two additional sectors – transportation and heating – be achieved with renewable energy sources by the year 2030.

-Renewable heat is an application of renewable energy and it refers to the renewable generation of heat, rather than electrical power (e.g. replacing a fossil fuel boiler using concentrating solar thermal to feed radiators).
+Renewable heat is an application of renewable energy and refers to the renewable generation of heat, rather than electrical power (e.g. replacing a fossil fuel boiler using concentrating solar thermal to feed radiators).
 Renewable heat technologies include renewable biofuels, solar heating, geothermal heating, heat pumps and heat exchangers to recover lost heat.
 Significant attention is also applied to insulation.
-(Source: https://en.wikipedia.org/wiki/Renewable_heat )
+(Source)

 Comfort at the community level

 The Clean Heating and Cooling Communities program is getting groups of homes and businesses in New York State to install clean heating and cooling (CH&C) technologies.
 These technologies can help lower energy bills and reduce emissions of harmful greenhouse gases, while making homes and businesses more comfortable.

 NYSERDA has developed an integrated, long-term Renewable Heating & Cooling Policy Framework [PDF]:

 The term ‘equivalent’ means that excess annual renewable electricity produced (or interconnected) in East Hampton would be credited (offset) against remaining fossil fuel usage in the transportation and heating sectors.